newamericafoundation/MDDL/README.md

-# CivicLocker
+# My Digital Data Locker

-CivicLocker is designed to help families who are seeking permanent supportive housing.
-CivicLocker facilitates the storage and sharing of personal documents with case managers and relevant City agencies in a way that is both easy and secure.
+My Digital Data Locker is designed to help families who are seeking permanent supportive housing.
+My Digital Data Locker facilitates the storage and sharing of personal documents with case managers and relevant City agencies in a way that is both easy and secure.

 ## Getting Started